 In 2015, Delaware's defense ranked No. 3 in the CAA in rushing defense (123.5/17th in NCAA), No. 3 in third-down conversion defense (.346/31st), No. 3 in scoring defense (20.5/22nd), and No. 5 in total defense (329.2/24th).
 Five Delaware defensive players earned All-CAA honors.

 During the 2014 season, Delaware ranked No. 4 in the CAA in pass defense (197.2) and sixth in sacks (28).
 Under his tutelage, redshirt freshman Blaine Woodson was named the CAA Defensive Rookie of the Year.

-Dottin-Carter also played a big role in the development of 2013 All-American defensive tackle Zach Kerr, who closed out his second season with the Indianapolis Colts in 2015.
+Dottin-Carter also played a big role in the development of 2013 All-American defensive tackle Zach Kerr, who closed out his third season with the Indianapolis Colts in 2016.

 Dottin-Carter, a native of Cambridge, Mass., earned his degree in kinesiology and physical education from the University of Maine following an outstanding playing career that saw him lead the Black Bears to Atlantic 10 (now CAA) titles in 2001 and 2002.
 He was a first team All-Atlantic 10 selection as a linebacker in 2002 when he also was named All-New England.

 Dottin-Carter began his coaching career with former head coach Jack Cosgrove at Maine in 2008 as tights ends coach and also led the fullbacks, running backs, defensive line, and special teams during his five-year tenure.

 He most recently served as Maine’s defensive line and special teams coach.
 During his tenure, he coached five all-conference players, including All-American fullback Jared Turcotte in 2008.
 Maine led the CAA in scoring defense (19.5 points per game) and was fourth in sacks (22) in 2012.